Eric A. Havelock: Preface to Plato

-Two distinct phenomena are covered by the shift Havelock observed in Greek culture at the end of the 5th century: the content of thought (in particular the concept of man or of the soul), and the organisation of thought.
+Two distinct phenomena are covered by the shift Havelock observed in Greek culture at the end of the 5th century BC: the content of thought (in particular the concept of man or of the soul), and the organisation of thought.
 In Homer, Havelock argues, the order of ideas is associative and temporal.
 The epic's "units of meaning ... are linked associatively to form an episode, but the parts of the episode are greater than the whole."
 For Plato, on the other hand, the purpose of thought is to arrive at the significance of the whole, to move from the specific to the general.
-Havelock points out that Plato's syntax, which he shares with other 4th-century writers, reflects that organisation, making smaller ideas subordinate to bigger ideas.
+Havelock points out that Plato's syntax, which he shares with other 4th-century BC writers, reflects that organisation, making smaller ideas subordinate to bigger ideas.
 Thus, the Platonic theory of forms in itself, Havelock claims, derives from a shift in the organisation of the Greek language, and ultimately comes down to a different function for and conception of the noun.

 Preface to Plato had a profound impact almost immediately after publication, but an impact that was complex and inconsistent.
 The book's claims refer to the ideas of a number of different fields: the study (then fairly new) of oral literature as well as Greek philosophy and Greek philology; the book also acknowledges the influence of literary theory, particularly structuralism.
 The 1960s were a period in which those fields were growing further apart, and the reaction to Preface from each of them was starkly different.
 Among classicists the response ranged from indifference to derision, with the majority simply questioning the details of Havelock's history of literacy, pointing both to earlier instances of writing than Havelock thinks possible or to later instances of oral influence.
 Philosophy, particularly Platonic scholarship, was moving in a different direction at the time, and Havelock neither engages nor was cited by the principal movers in that field.
 However, the book was embraced by literary theorists, students of the transition to literacy, and others in fields as diverse as psychology and anthropology.